davidcreativeuk/nidirect-prototypeForm/userGuide.md

 Use this link, in usability testing, to clear the user data saved in the Session Storage and return to the first page of your prototype application - `formPage-1.html`.

-As the nidirect end page design is different from the [GOV.UK design system - end page](https://design-system.service.GOV.UK/patterns/confirmation-pages/), use the guidance on the [nidirect user experience model (UXM)](http://uxm.nidirect.GOV.UK/writing-guide.html#transaction-end-pages) to write your application completed message.
+As the nidirect end page design is different from the [GOV.UK design system - end page](https://design-system.service.GOV.UK/patterns/confirmation-pages/), use the guidance on the [nidirect user experience model (UXM)](http://uxm.nidirect.GOV.UK/writing-guide.html#transaction-end-pages) to write your 'application completed' message.

-## Step 5: test your prototype for errors
+### Step 5: test your prototype for errors
 1. Open the first page of your prototype `formPage-1.html` in the Google Chrome browser.

 2. Move through the prototype checking: